Charlietzu/plague-spotter/README.md

 # PREMAP Collaborators

+This project was made for NASA International Space Apps Challenge, our team is named PREMAP, here is the collaborators info:

 Alex Mendonça<br />
 Control and Automation Engineer, graduated at UTFPR in Curitiba, acts as software development engineer.<br />
 Linkedin: https://www.linkedin.com/in/mendoncaalex/<br />